-Travis and Amy Busy, Medina City Schools’ director of community relations, worked together to create an awareness through a public service campaign that they hope will spread nationally.
+Travis and Amy Busy, Medina City Schools’ director of community relations, worked together to create awareness through a public service campaign that they hope will spread nationally.
 The campaign, ‘When Big Yellow Stops, Everyone Stops’ was chosen for its universal theme and relevance to the nation.
-The campaign consists of signs, banners and videos that are designed to educate the community and create awareness.
+The campaign consists of signs, banners, and videos that are designed to educate the community and create awareness.

 “We wanted to do something that was a universal theme,” Travis said. “‘When Big Yellow Stops, Everyone Stops,’ is something that everybody can use, not just Medina.
 Because it is more than just a Medina problem.”

 The duo started by contacting local law enforcement and writing a public service announcement.
 They wanted to get the word out as much as possible.